-The Protect system is fitted as standard on the Odyssey, Omega, Rallye, Crusader and Buccaneer range.
-Manufactured by Autowatch, The Protect system is designed to give years of trouble free operation.
+The Protect system is fitted as standard on the Buccaneer range.
+Manufactured by Autowatch.
+The Protect system is designed to give years of trouble free operation.
 Made with only the highest quality components and using state of the art technology you can be assured that your caravan has the best electronic protection available.

-Each caravan alarm is installed with a Passive Infrared Detector (PIR), a sensor that detects movement in the caravan and transmits a radio signal to the alarm module.
-If the alarm is on the siren will sound.
-A leg sensor, fully sealed against dust and water, will detect if the corner stabilising leg is being raised or lowered and transmits a coded radio signal to the alarm.
+Each caravan alarm is installed with a Passive Infrared Detector (PIR), a sensor that detects movement in the caravan.
+If the alarm is on, the siren will sound.